Cro Release History

 Add a family of

-methods to Cro::HTTP::Client which are shortcuts for an await for the response and an await for the body, corresponding to HTTP methods (such asget-body
+*-bodymethods to Cro::HTTP::Client which are shortcuts for an await for the response and an await for the body, corresponding to HTTP methods (such asget-body,post-body,put-body,delete-body,path-bodyand genericrequest-body)Add a

 Fix a flapper test